Toby On ‘This Is Us’ Wears Fat Suit, Chris Sullivan Fans Shocked

 According to Metz, Kate’s This Is Us weight loss journey mirrors her own real-life struggle with weight, adding that she “happily signed on the dotted line” to contractually lose weight on the show, which was renewed last month by NBC for two more seasons, as previously reported by Variety.

-Unknown, though, is whether or not Chris Sullivan’s character is also supposed to lose weight for Toby’s This Is Us storyline.
+It is unknown whether or not Chris Sullivan’s character is also supposed to lose weight for Toby’s This Is Us storyline.
 If so, the weight loss won’t be difficult.
 The 36-year-old actor will simply have to shed his fat suit.

 Surprise!
 Toby from 'This Is Us' wears a fat suit https://t.co/ROzdsfZ08j via @pagesix